 Josefina Meléndez-Cabrero, PHD

 Josefina Meléndez-Cabrero, PhD, is a clinical neuropsychologist and directs the Alzheimer's Prevention Clinic and Research Center of Puerto Rico, in research collaboration with Weill Cornell Medicine.
 She received her doctorate degree from Carlos Albizu University in Clinical Psychology, and then she specialized in Neuropsychology and Dementias with the European University Miguel De Cervantes.
 Dr. Meléndez-Cabrero’s practice is focused on the early detection and prevention of cognitive impairment or dementia associated to Alzheimer’s Disease.
-She has been collaborating with the Spanish translations of AlzU.org and clinical documents, and will join the clinical faculty at Weill Cornell Medicine in July 2016.
+She has been collaborating with the Spanish translations of AlzU.org and clinical documents, and joined the clinical faculty at Weill Cornell Medicine in July 2016.

 Licet Valois, LMSW, MPS